apache/druid/docs/querying/sql-functions.md

 ## ATAN2

-Calculates the arc tangent (arctangent) of specified x and y coordinates.
+Calculates the arc tangent (arctangent) of a specified x and y coordinate.

 * **Syntax:** `ATAN2(x, y)`
 * **Function type:** Scalar, numeric

 <details><summary>Example</summary>

-The following example calculates the arc tangent of the coordinate (1, -1)
+The following example calculates the arc tangent of the coordinate `(1, -1)`

 ```sql
 SELECT ATAN2(1,-1) AS "arc_tangent_2"